-Save the Butterflies: Subaru Partners with NFW for Butterfly Heroes Project
+Save the Butterflies: Subaru Partners with NWF for Butterfly Heroes Project

 Giving Back: See how Subaru “shares the love” nationwide

 Why is it important to preserve the monarch butterfly population?
 In an ominous tone that is reminiscent of Marky Mark’s discussion of bees in that terrible movie I for some reason paid $5 for at Target one drunken night The Happening, Collin O’Mara, president and CEO of NWF, explains that butterflies and other pollinators (like hummingbirds and Mark Wahlberg’s bees) are responsible for “one of three bites on average dinner plate.”